 - Allow more stopping distance under these conditions.
-Braking should be started sooner than on dry pavement. - Allow greater following distances on slipperv roads. - Watch for slippery spots (glare ice).
+Braking should be started sooner than on dry pavement. - Allow greater following distances on slippery roads. - Watch for slippery spots (glare ice).
 These may appear on an otherwise clear road in shaded areas.
 If a patch of ice is seen ahead, brake before reaching it.
-Try not to brake while on the ice, and avoid any sudden steering maneuvers. - Do not use the cruise control on slippery roads. - Snow can trap dangerous exhaust gases under vour vehicle.
+Try not to brake while on the ice, and avoid any sudden steering maneuvers. - Do not use the cruise control on slippery roads. - Snow can trap dangerous exhaust gases under your vehicle.
 Keep snow clear of the exhaust pipe and from around your vehicle.

-In case of emergency
+6 In case of emergency

-Flat tire
+Flat tire lf y

-Low tire pressure warning system 6-2
+Low tire pressure warning system То

-Changing a flat tire 6-2
+Changing a flat tire

-Jump starting 6-7
+Jump starting

 Push starting

-If your vehicle overheats 6-9
+f your vehicle overheats6 -9

-Towing your vehicle .6-10
+Towing your vehicle6- 10

-Towing recommended by NISSAN .
-6-11
+Towing recommended by NISSAN6- 11

-Vehicle recovery (freeing a stuck vehicle) .
-6-12
+Vehicle recovery (freeing a stuck vehicle)6- 12